textmate/php.tmbundle/Support/help.markdown

 Dragging a .php file (from the Project Drawer or Finder, for example) into PHP source will generate an `include` for that file.
 If the environment variable `PHP_INCLUDE_PATH` is set to your PHP environment's `include_path` directive, it will be searched for the optimal path to the dropped file to include.

-## Project Naviation
+## Project Navigation

 The command ⇧⌘D can be used to jump to a file included from the current document.
-If invoked on a line with an include/require directive, it will search for that file.
+If invoked on a line with an `include`/`require` directive, it will search for that file.
 Otherwise, a menu of all the included files will be displayed.
 The environment variable `PHP_INCLUDE_PATH` is searched for the included path as above.

-<h2 id="configuration">Configuration</h2>
+# Setup

+## Include Path Configuration

+The environment variable `PHP_INCLUDE_PATH` is used for the 2 commands above.
+This variable should contain a colon-separated list of directories to scan for PHP include files (as in your PHP configuration).
+The correct value for this variable can be found either by checking the output of phpInfo() or printing the result of get\_include_path().
+The best way to set this up is as a [Project Dependent Variable](?project_dependent_variables) – make sure nothing is selected in the project drawer and then press the ⓘ icon to configure these.

+See section 9, "Environment variables" in the [TextMate help](?environment_variables) for more information on setting environment variables.

+## Adding PHP Error Linkbacks

+Using the snippet `phperr⇥` you can add some JavaScript to your HTML templates which will scan the page for PHP errors and add links to open the relevant file and line in TextMate.
+If you already have a project open with a folder reference which includes the file, then TextMate will open the file as a tab in that project.